 Attendance is limited to 30 participants to ensure a fully interactive course.

 Early career scientists, service providers and application developers in the area of atmospheric pollution data analysis from member states of the EU and the hosting agencies including associated countries.
 Applications from all other countries are welcome, while acceptance is subject to space availability.

 All the activities of the course are live:

-- Air quality measurements from satellites and in-situ platforms;
+- Air quality observations from satellites and in-situ platforms;

 No specific prerequisites are requested on coding.

 Participants are advised to make themselves familiar with data in order to maximise the learning success and to shape their short projects to be developed during the course.
-For this, pre-activities, data access and tools will be available 2 weeks before the course.
-Further updates will be provided to the course participants.
+For this, pre-activities, data access and tools will be available two weeks before the course.
+Further updates will be provided to the course participants in due time.

 16 – 20 November 2020

-Information on access to the sessions will be provided to participants with all course material
+Information and links to access the online sessions will be provided to selected participants together with all the course material.

 Programme and Lecturers